Alan Aldridge: Personal life

-When he died, he left behind 8 children: fashion photographer Miles Aldridge, model and social activist Saffron Aldridge and Marc from his first marriage to Rita Farthing; two sons, Pim and Toby, from a relationship with Andrea Galer; and two daughters, models Lily Aldridge and Ruby Aldridge, and a son, James, from his second marriage to Laura Lyons, which also ended in divorce.
+He left behind 8 children: fashion photographer Miles Aldridge, model and social activist Saffron Aldridge and Marc from his first marriage to Rita Farthing; two sons, Pim and Toby, from a relationship with Andrea Galer; and two daughters, models Lily Aldridge and Ruby Aldridge, and a son, James, from his second marriage to Laura Lyons, which also ended in divorce.
 He was given 11 grandchildren.

 One of his important but unfinished projects was The Gnole, a fantasy novel he wrote which was later picked up for a potential film adaptation.
 Although the movie was never produced, it remains as one of his notable creative works.

+He died on 16 February 2017 and his ashes were interred on the east side of Highgate Cemetery on 27 June 2024.

 Career

 Aldridge's illustration for Make Room!
 Make Room! by Harry Harrison typifies his early style.

 Aldridge first worked as an illustrator at The Sunday Times Magazine.
 After doing some freelance book covers for Penguin Books, he was hired in March 1965 by Penguin's chief editor Tony Godwin to become the art director of Penguin.
 Over the next two years as art director, he especially focused on science fiction book covers and introduced his style which resonated with the mood of the time.
 In 1968 he moved to his own graphic-design firm, INK, which became closely involved with graphic images for the Beatles and Apple Corps.

 During the 1960s and 1970s, he was responsible for a great many album covers, and helped create the graphic style of that era.
 He designed a series of science fiction book covers for Penguin Books.
 He made a big impression with his illustrations for the book The Beatles Illustrated Lyrics.
 He also provided illustrations for The Penguin Book of Comics, a history of British and American comic art.
 His work was characterised by a flowing, cartoony style and soft airbrushing – very much in step with the psychedelic styles of the times.
 His work includes the 1971 anti-war poster entitled A great place for hamburgers but who'd want to live there!